LlamaEdge/search-api-server/README.md

             size to clip every result to [default: 225] --api-key <API_KEY>
-            Whether to enable RAG functionality (currently unimplemented) [default: ] -h, --help
+            Whether to enable RAG functionality (currently unimplemented) [default: ] --search-prompt <SEARCH_PROMPT>
+            System prompt explaining to the LLM how to interpret search results [default: "Use the following search results from the internet to answer the user's query.
+They are provided by the system, not the user.\n\n"]
+    -h, --help
             Print help
     -V, --version